 If the student fails a qualifying examination, it must be retaken the next time it is offered, or another failure is recorded.
 Failure to pass either qualifying examination on the second attempt shall result in dismissal from the Ph.D. program unless the student successfully appeals to the Graduate Committee for a third and final attempt.
 A student may petition for a third attempt on one, but not both, of the microeconomics or macroeconomics qualifying examinations.
 In other words, a student is limited to a total of five attempts to pass both qualifying examinations and may not attempt any one qualifying examination more than three times.
 Under normal circumstances, such a petition will be considered only if the student has received a Master's Pass on at least one of the two previous attempts on that examination.
-The Graduate Committee will make decisions on these petitions on a case-by-case basis, but the minimum criteria are: (i) evidence that extenuating circumstances are no longer present, and (iii) evidence that the student has a plan that will substantially increase the probability of passing the exam.
+The Graduate Committee will make decisions on these petitions on a case-by-case basis, but the minimum criteria are: (i) evidence that extenuating circumstances prevented the student from passing the examination, (ii) evidence that the extenuating circumstances are no longer present, and (iii) evidence that the student has a plan that will substantially increase the probability of passing the exam.
 Students that received a grade of C in one of the courses that are the basis for the examination also need to provide evidence of extenuating circumstances substantially affecting their performance in that course.